madetech/handbook/guides/hiring/pairing.md

 It won’t give us certainty, but we hope it helps us make better decisions.

 ## When you’ll be needed
-You do not need to be there for the whole two-hour interview.

-Remotely, it's good to say hello to the other interviewers so they know you are ready.
+You're only needed for:

-You’ll need to be there for the pairing.
-This starts 30 minutes after the start of the interview.
-It lasts 30 minutes.
+- The pairing, which starts 30 minutes after the start of the interview, and lasts 30 minutes

-At 5pm on the day of the interview there is a debriefing session hosted by the recruiter.
-In attendance are the pairing interviewers, face to face interviewers and the Market Principle.
+- The debrief, which usually happens directly after the 1h30 interview, and lasts about 10 minutes

 For example:
-- An interview is taking place at 2pm, lasting until 4pm.
+- An interview is taking place at 2pm, lasting until 3.30pm.
 - You’ll be needed to pair from 2:30pm, until 3pm.
-- You’ll be needed to discuss the candidate from 3:30pm, until 4pm.
+- You'll be invited to discuss the pairing from 3:30pm, for about 10 minutes ("debrief").

-These times may change slightly on the day.
-It’s good to talk to the other Made Tech people involved in the interview if this happens.
+Sometimes an interview might overrun.
+Read the thread in slack before joining the call.

 ## What you are looking for
 You’ll want to answer these questions about the candidate: